 How to Switch to a Virtual Office in Japan

-Business owners who want to transition to a fully remote work model have a specific hurdle to clear: Japan's business regulations require companies to have a registered address.
+For business owners in Japan who want to transition to a fully remote work model to keep employees happy, there’s a specific hurdle to clear: Japan's business regulations require companies to have a registered address.

 But is there a way around that?